 IUJUR accepts submissions and publishes year-round.
 If you need a publication by a certain time (for an application, grant, or otherwise), please be sure to submit well in advance of that due date.
 Our turn-around time can take several months depending on how many revisions are required.
 To get feedback on your paper by the end of a semester, submit at least two weeks before the start of finals week.

-- You can submit full-length articles, literature review articles, and research snapshots.
+You can submit full-length articles or literature review articles.
 You can find more information on our Submission Options page.

 A graduate student can be involved in guiding your research work.
 However, a faculty mentor must approve your research manuscript in order for it to be considered for publication in IUJUR.
 In the rare case that there is no faculty involved, please contact the journal at email@example.com.

 Research that is part of your honors thesis work may be submitted to IUJUR; however, it will be subject to the same submission requirements and guidelines.

 There is no minimum or maximum manuscript length.
 However, successful submissions to IUJUR tend to be 6 to 15 pages double-spaced.
 Successful Humanities submissions tend to be at least 10 pages double-spaced.

 Research in the Applied Sciences may include the following areas: business, education, engineering and technology, global and international studies, informatics and computer science, law, nursing and medical sciences, public and environmental affairs, and public health.

 As long as the research was conducted while you were an undergraduate, you can submit your manuscript up until a year after graduation.

 IUJUR does not require exclusive rights to students’ research.
 However, if you are planning to submit your work to outside journals, you should be aware of those journals’ policies on requiring exclusive rights to research.

 You can find a detailed overview of the submission and review timeline on the Submit to IUJUR page.